3D Scope II - LC / HC coverage chart

 3DScope II Coverage when mounted at an angle

-- The device can be angled up to 45 degrees with the use of an SMS supplied bracket.
+- The device can be angled up to 45 degrees (in optimal environment) with the use of an SMS supplied mounting bracket.

 - Counters are typically mounted at angles for the following reasons

-- When using a 3DScope II for capturing pass-by traffic through a display window.
+- When using a 3D II for capturing pass-by traffic through a display window.

-- When using a 3D in creative uses such as SIS, corners or kiosks.
+- When using a 3D II in creative uses such as corners, kiosks or

-- There are too many obstructions to install centered to the entrance, or a bit off-center.
+- There are too many obstructions to install centered to the entrance, or a bit off-center and a level ceiling surface is NOT available.

 - Where there is NO ceiling or ideal mountable surface area close to the entrance or area of interest.